sburl/whispr-batch/README.md

 ## Notes

-- The large-v3 model (~3GB download, ~10GB in memory) is downloaded during installation
-- Models are stored in the `models` directory in the same folder as the script
+- Models are stored in your home directory under `.cache/whisper/`
 - Transcriptions are saved in the same directory as the source audio files
 - The virtual environment (`.venv`) contains all required Python packages
 - The application shows detailed status updates but cannot show real-time progress during transcription
+- You can pause/resume processing at any time
+- Files can be reordered or removed from the queue before processing
+- Each file can have its own timestamp setting